 How does pregnancy and childbirth affect STD benefits?

 You can do a number of things when you are pregnant and about to stop working.
-Please keep in mind STD will pay for a very specific time before and after your give birth.
+Please keep in mind STD will pay for a very specific time before and after your give birth and does not begin until all paid parental time off is exhausted.

 For a normal uncomplicated pregnancy, meaning you are not on medical bedrest or have work restrictions due to your pregnancy, you are considered Disabled up to 2 weeks prior to your planned delivery date.
 Once you give birth, you are considered Disabled for 6 weeks for a vaginal delivery and 8 weeks for a C-section delivery.